Renee Hindmarsh has been appointed the Chair and a member of the Training and Skills Commission, commencing on 9 March 2021.

 Former Industry CEO and VET Practitioner

-Michael Boyce has recently retired after spending 12 years as Chief Executive Officer of a leading Group Training and Registered Training Organisation in South Australia.
+Michael Boyce OAM has recently retired after spending 12 years as Chief Executive Officer of a leading Group Training and Registered Training Organisation in South Australia.
 Prior to this he worked in senior management positions in the specialist services sector of the Building and Construction industry in South Australia and the Northern Territory.

 Michael has extensive experience in strategic governance having served on not-for-profit boards and advisory committees in the vocational employment and education sector.